 you don't regularly look after your teeth or see a dentist.

-Some medicines are likely to interfere with the absorption of alendronate if taken at the same time.
+Some medicines may interfere with alendronate if taken at the same time.
+These include:

-Therefore, take alendronate at least 30 minutes before taking any of these or other medicines to make sure there is no problem
+Take alendronate at least 30 minutes before taking any of these or other oral medicines.